-Signed: Name: Position: Date

-on by providing authority) ation to support the decision recorded on NR3 in respect of the above named

-Declaration by y providing authority

-The authority hereby confirms that it has conducted a data protection impact assessment.

-It also confirms that the information above is accurate, and has been provided after thorough consideration by the authority as to the proportionality and lawfulness of making this disclosure.
-The information reflects the basis on which the decision recorded in the National Register of Refusals and Revocations was made.
-In the event that the authority becomes aware that this information is no longer accurate, we will advise the above named authority accordingly.

-The authority also confirms that, as part of the basis for securing, retaining or applying for a taxi / PHV licence, the above named individual has been made aware of to the fact that this information will be shared, in accordance with all relevant data and privacy requirements
+Signed: Name: Position: Date (For completion by providing authority) Further information to support the decision recorded on NR3 in respect of the above name individual ∍d Declaration by providing authority The authority hereby confirms that it has conducted a data protection impact assessment.
+It also confirms that the information above is accurate, and has been provided after thorous consideration by the authority as to the proportionality and lawfulness of making this disclosure.
+The information reflects the basis on which the decision recorded in the Nation Register of Refusals and Revocations was made.
+In the event that the authority becomes aware that this information is no longer accurate, we will advise the above named authority accordingly. nal The authority also confirms that, as part of the basis for securing, retaining or applying for taxi / PHV licence, the above named individual has been made aware of to the fact that the information will be shared, in accordance with all relevant data and privacy requirements Signed: Name: Position: